Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: KDE -based ranking Statistic for the PyCBC search

 For producing catalog results on O3 data, the PyCBC search was run with two different configurations: Broad (covering the full parameter space) and \ac{BBH} (focused) \cite{LIGOScientific:2020ibl}.
 The broad search is designed to detect a diverse range of signals, exploring a wide spectrum of masses and spins.
 On the other hand, the \ac{BBH} search is focused specifically on the regions with mass ratios and component masses ranging over $1/3 \leq q \leq 1$, and $5 \msun \leq m_{1} \leq 350 \msun$ ($m_{2} \geq 5 \msun$), respectively.
 These two searches had various differences in configuration, most notably in the choices of ranking statistic.
 In the broad search using $\mathfrak{R}_0$ as statistic, $d_S (\vec{\theta}) / d_T (\vec{\theta})$ is effectively set to $1$; however in the \ac{BBH} search, a nontrivial weighting is used.
 The distribution of templates over chirp mass has an approximate dependence $\propto \mchirp^{-11/3}$, thus the weighting takes the inverse of this factor, giving a ranking statistic~\cite{Nitz:2020oeq}

 where $\mchirp_*$ is a constant reference mass.
 Hence, higher mass templates receive more weight to ensure that quiet signals at high masses are not overshadowed by more numerous noise events at lower masses.
-As a result, this statistic was approximately optimized for a signal distribution \emph{uniform} over $\mchirp$ (at a constant \ac{SNR}); compare the ranking used in~\cite{Magee:2019vmb}, optimized for a binary neutron star population following a Gaussian distribution over $\mchirp$.
+As a result, this statistic was approximately optimized for a signal distribution \emph{uniform} over $\mchirp$ (at a constant \ac{SNR}); compare the ranking used in~\cite{Magee:2019vmb}, optimized for a \ac{BNS} population following a Gaussian distribution over $\mchirp$.

 This O3 configuration, with two separate searches to cover the mass space, was effective at maintaining relatively high sensitivity, but has the disadvantage of complexity; there is also a difficulty in assessing the significance of any candidate, as the two searches both produce noise events, which may be partly correlated or in common with each other.
 Here, we would like to both simplify the configuration by running one single search, and also maintain the advantage in sensitivity that the O3 \ac{BBH} search derived from its restricted range of $q$ and its 1-d estimate of the template distribution.